 Analysis paralysis is a common corporate disease that causes many companies to lose touch with the real steps of the manufacturing processes they’re looking to improve upon.
 Companies may tend to treat the real-world processes of the organization’s activities as a mere corpus of lifeless, faceless data.
 In such cases, the emphasis is placed on theoretical abstractions instead of practical applications.

-Gemba Walk has been implemented to correct such misguidance in countless manufacturing firm across all levels, with Toyota pioneering the adoption of the monitoring framework.
+Gemba Walk might be considered a Quality Management Methodology, which has been implemented to correct such misguidance in countless manufacturing firm across all levels, with Toyota pioneering the adoption of the monitoring framework.
 Just like this article that delineates the need for digitization, Gemba is a radical paradigm shift.

 The word Gemba stems from a Japanese root word that means “the real place”, and “the place where value is created”.

-That implies that the methodology seeks to bring the decision makers into contact with reality.
-It compels the decision makers to feel the heartbeat of the production processes, to gain deeper insights into the ‘bolts, screws and cogs’ of the operational framework, and to have a clearer picture of the common challenges faced by floor workers.
-This helps create a contrast between the theoretical abstractions and reality on ground, so the decision makers can realign their strategies according to situations on ground.
+That implies that the methodology seeks to bring the decision-makers into contact with reality.
+It compels the decision-makers to feel the heartbeat of the production processes, to gain deeper insights into the ‘bolts, screws and cogs’ of the operational framework, and to have a clearer picture of the common challenges faced by shop-floor workers.
+This helps create a contrast between the theoretical abstractions and reality on the ground, so the decision-makers can realign their strategies according to situations on the ground.

-As such, one of the tenets of Gemba Walk entails explaining to the employees how the benefits of the Gemba Walk transcends the company’s bottom-line.
-The company may choose to emphasize on how the Gemba Walk can enhance the ambience, comfortability and safety of the work place.
+As such, one of the tenets of Gemba Walk entails explaining to the employees how the benefits of the Gemba Walk transcends the company’s bottom line.
+The company may choose to emphasize on how the Gemba Walk can enhance the ambiance, comfortability, and safety of the workplace.

 By extension, it also entails having a clear understanding of customer’s needs and preferences.
 Customers are usually motivated to buy by the perceived value and utility they assign to the product.
 Anything that does not contribute to the creation of such values is valueless.
 With tools such as the value stream map, companies identify the appropriate data sets to obtain in preparation to interact intelligently with floor workers during a Gemba Walk.

-There are certain things which cannot be revealed by data gathered through automated processes.
+There are certain things that cannot be revealed by data gathered through automated processes.
 Such findings only surface through close up interactions with workers on the factory floor.

 By switching focus to the operational activities as well as the employees in order to gather insightful, real-time information about the main impediments to production, companies can use Gemba Walk to boost employee satisfaction, work morale, and floor productivity.

 Prodsmart is a great tool to improve the productivity of your processes and help you record increased revenues.
-If this is a change you’ll like to see in your business, contact us right away or sign up for free to start your free trial.
+If this is a change you would like to see in your business, contact us right away or sign up for free to start your free trial.